Basic Concepts

 - Any infrastructure modification where you need to understand the potential impact

-- Mapped: Terraform resources have been matched to actual infrastructure
+- Mapping Resources: Terraform resources are matched to actual cloud resources

 The blast radius of a change represents all infrastructure resources that could potentially be affected by your modification.
 This includes: